 Another piece of information is that Apple is going big on selfies.
 There's said to be a 10MP selfie camera on the iPhone 11, which will feature a brand-new sensor that will almost certainly have better depth-sensing capabilities than the iPhone XS.

-There's not much else to go on, but previous rumours have suggested that Apple will be using a new ToF (time of flight) sensor which would make the handset's AR capabilities even more impressive than they currently are.
+There's not much else to go on, but previous rumours have suggested that Apple will be using a new ToF (time-of-flight camera) sensor which would make the handset's AR capabilities even more impressive than they currently are.

 Via 9to5 Mac